yatki/vscode-surround/README.md

 ## Options

-Each wrapper function config is defined as `ISurroundItem`:
+Each wrapper function config object is defined as `ISurroundItem` like below:

 ```ts
 interface ISurroundItem {